Literature: The Exorcist

 - The demon also mocks Karras for the drugs he's using to keep Regan stable, informing him (correctly) that he's going to give Regan a fatal heart arrhythmia if he keeps it up.

 - Maybe Magic, Maybe Mundane: Karras continues to find scientific explanations for the various phenomena for most of the book.
 It's more than a bit of a stretch by the end, but a rational explanation is at least possible, if not quite plausible.
 Subverted in The Film of the Book by the floating body of Regan, which is pretty tough to explain away as anything but supernatural.
 In the novel, she does not float.
 The demon does some telekinesis, but Karras is aware of scientific research that indicates evidence for TK, so it doesn't count.
 A lot of the bed lurching around the room, etc., is explained by her superhuman strength as she thrashes around.
-The demon knows all this and is playing Karras like a fish on a line.note
+Speaking foreign languages?
+Regan herself has only some basic French, but she could have picked up snippets of German, etc. from people around her.
+The demon answers Karras' questions in Latin, but Karras knows he's been formulating the answers in his mind before the demon speaks, so it could be simple telepathy (which also doesn't count because that is under scientific investigation, too.)
+All of this, the demon knows, and is playing Karras like a fish on a line.note

 - Pet the Dog: Burke Dennings is a drunk and a vulgar, foul-mouthed, often hateful bastard, but he is very fond of Regan.
 He gives her a birthday party on the set, and when he films her cutting the cake he calls it a screen test.
 His love for her is what killed him; when Sharon left him alone in the house with her, he knew only that she was sick; he must have gone upstairs to check on her.